sameerswarup/climate_plus_summer_2025/README.md

 **National Oceanic and Atmospheric Administration**

--   We used the Coral Reef Watch Satellite Monitoring data from NOAA and focused on visualizing the Coral Bleaching Data.
-The code for this is located in the **IPCC-EEZ-filter.RMD.** The files are originally in NetCDF file formats and we convert them to GeoTiff using the processing code located at “Preprocessing/Convert_NC_to_TIFF.rmd”.
+-   We used the Coral Reef Watch Satellite Monitoring data from NOAA and focused on visualizing the Coral Bleaching Data measured in Degree Heating Week.
+Current available data is for April 2025 but more data can be added as they become available on the Coral Reef Watch website.
+The code for this is located in the **IPCC-EEZ-filter.RMD.** The files are originally in NetCDF the file formats so convert them to GeoTiff using the processing code located at “Preprocessing/Convert_NC_to_TIFF.rmd”, which is necessary so Leaflet can render them.

 ## **Dashboard Workflow**